 Here One Simple component either machine component/Any simple component will be given to group of students in team.
 Students will measure dimensions and make working drawing of same showing all three views/sectional views including isometric view.
 At the end of activity Group will give presentation on same

-ESE: Three hours 100 marks(30% weightage) written examination based on entire syllabus
+ESE: 90 minutes 30 Marks written examination based on remaining syllabus after MSE

 Fr.
 Agnel Ashram, Bandstand, Bandra (W), Mumbai - 400 050 (Autonomous College affiliated to University of Mumbai)